jduffy3/jduffy3.github.io/_posts/2021-11-17-the-template-method-pattern.markdown

 For learning about Design Patterns the two most important books I've read (and re-read) are the classic GoF book and Head First series on Design Patterns.
 I've read other ones but I always come back to these two.

-They explain further ideas in the template pattern such as introducing hooks, where you can define a method that a sub class can optionally override.
+In the books they go further eo explain other ideas in the template pattern such as introducing hooks, where you define a method that a sub class can optionally override.
 This allows you to create clasess that may or may not perform a particular operation.
 Depending on the complexity of what you're trying to model, you can introduce conditional checks and member variables that are also inherited.
-The possible implementations are as numerous as the variations of this pattern you'll see in the wild!
-Again, the takeaway is not the implementation above but the pattern itself.
+The possible implementations are as endless as the variations of this pattern you'll see in the wild!

-I would highly recommend reading (and re-reading) them!
-The above code example is by no means definitive, in fact you might argue with me the [Strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) would be better suited here, and you *could* be right!
-The takeaway is recognizing the pattern.
+The above code example is by no means definitive.
+In fact, you might argue with me the [Strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) would be better suited here, and you *could* be right!
+The takeaway is not really the implementation of the Design Pattern but being able to recognize the pattern itself.

 ## References